slipset/slipset.github.io/_posts/2021-09-11-all-your-base.md

 (defn by-id-and-name [id name]
   (merge (by-id id) (by-name name)))
 ```
-3. You can reduce the number of side-effecting query-functions in your code base to two:
+3. You can reduce the number of side-effecting datababase-hiding query-functions in your code base to two:
     1. `query-one!`
     2. `query!`